-Guideline 31- Conflicts of interests
+Guideline 33 - Conflicts of interests

-1.70.
+1.72.
 The undertaking should describe in its investment policy how it identifies and manages any conflicts of interest that arise regarding investments, irrespective of whether they arise in the undertaking or in the entity which manages the asset portfolio.
 It should also document the actions taken to manage such conflicts.

-Guideline 32 - Unit-linked and index-linked contracts
+Guideline 34 - Unit-linked and index-linked contracts

-- 1.71.
-The undertaking should ensure that its investments of unit-linked and indexlinked contracts are selected in the best interest of policyholders and beneficiaries taking into account any disclosed policy objectives. - 1.72.
-In the case of unit-linked business the undertaking should take into account and manage the constraints related to unit-linked contracts, in particular liquidity or any contractual or legal transferability constraints.

-Guideline 33 - Assets not admitted for trading on a regulated financial market

 1.73.
-The undertaking should implement, manage, monitor and control procedures in relation to investments that are not admitted to trading on a regulated financial market or to complex products, which are difficult to value.
+The undertaking should ensure that its investments of unit-linked and indexlinked contracts are selected in the best interest of policyholders and beneficiaries taking into account any disclosed policy objectives.
 1.74.
+In the case of unit-linked business the undertaking should take into account and manage the constraints related to unit-linked contracts, in particular liquidity constraints.

+Guideline 35 - Assets not admitted for trading on a regulated financial market

+- 1.75.
+The undertaking should implement, manage, monitor and control procedures in relation to investments that are not admitted to trading on a regulated financial market or to complex products, which are difficult to value. - 1.76.
 The undertaking should treat assets admitted to trading, but not traded or traded on a non-regular basis, similarly to those assets not admitted to trading on a regulated financial market.

-Guideline 34 - Derivatives
+Guideline 36 - Derivatives

-- 1.75.
-When using derivatives, the undertaking should implement the procedures in line with its investment risk management policy to monitor the performance of these derivatives. - 1.76.
-The undertaking should demonstrate how the quality, security, liquidity or profitability of the portfolio is improved without significant impairment of any of these features where derivatives are used to facilitate efficient portfolio management. - 1.77.
+- 1.77.
+When using derivatives, the undertaking should implement the procedures in line with its investment risk management policy to monitor the performance of these derivatives. - 1.78.
+The undertaking should demonstrate how the quality, security, liquidity or profitability of the portfolio is improved without significant impairment of any of these features where derivatives are used to facilitate efficient portfolio management. - 1.79.
 The undertaking should document the rationale and demonstrate the effective risk transfer obtained by the use of the derivatives where derivatives are used to contribute to a reduction of risks or as a risk mitigation technique.

-Guideline 35 - Securitised instruments
+Guideline 37 - Securitised instruments

-1.78.
+1.80.
 Where the undertaking invests in securitised instruments, it should ensure that its interests and the interests of the originator or sponsor concerning the securitised assets are well understood and aligned.